Pinhole Camera

 Making the picture

 In a film changing bag, I taped a 4x5 sheet of Arista 400 Edu film onto the inside of the lid, and attached the lid.
-I set up the shot by propping up the camera on a chair, made the exposure (several minutes), developed the film, made a print, and the result is here:
+I set up the shot by propping up the camera on a chair, made the exposure (several minutes), developed the film, and made a print:

 Dieffenbachia houseplant.
-Negative: Mooncake tim pinhole camera, 4x5 Arista Edu 400 film, 2024.
-Print: Platinum-palladium on Hahnemühle Platinum Rag paper, 2025.
+Negative: Mooncake tin pinhole camera, 4x5 Arista Edu 400 film, 2024.
+Print: Platinum-palladium from original camera negative, 2025.

 Discussion

 I’m a beginner at pinhole photography.
-To get more predictable or refined pinhole images, the next step would be to calculate an accurate pinhole diameter for the focal length (that is, the depth of the box, 6cm).
-More precise fabrication of the hole, to make it more round and with smoother edges, would also help.
+To make more predictable and refined photographs, the next step would be to calculate the pinhole diameter for the focal length (that is, the depth of the box, 6cm).
+Making the edges of the hole smoother would also help.

 I also have another cookie tin that is deeper, for a longer focal length.
 I plan to try that as a next step.